-The Year on Year (YOY) Price Movement tab can be found within the Purchasing and Receiving dashboard.
+The Year on Year (YOY) Price Movement tab can be found within the Cost Price Analysis dashboard.
 It shows comparisons of the average price per base unit (kg/ltr/gal/lb) of a product in the same month from last year.
 It will only return a comparison if the product has been purchased both years.

 Displayed at the top the page, this shows the number of products purchased and being referenced (purchased both years) and the volume of purchases in base units.
-Shown at right, this graphic indicates decreases (in green) against average price last year and increases (red) against average price last year, and total net (orange box) for the chosen time period.
-In the example above, decreases made were less than increases incurred producing a net overall increase compared to last year of 13,281 based on average prices per base unit.
+Shown at right, this graphic indicates decreases against average price last year and increases (red) against average price last year, and total net for the chosen time period.
+In the example below, decreases made were less than increases incurred producing a net overall increase compared to last year of 14,003 based on average prices per base unit.